lucasssvaz/SigPlotI2S/README.md

 # SigPlotI2S
-Script to plot audio waves from I2S generated from sigrok/PulseView.
+Script to plot audio waves from I2S samples exported from sigrok/PulseView.
 This was created to provide visual aid when debugging I2S drivers.

 ## Requirements
 - Python 3.9+